Bogovinje

-Bogovinje (Bogovinë /bɒgɒviːnə/) is a village in the municipality of Bogovinje, North Macedonia.
+Bogovinje (Bogovinë) is a village in the municipality of Bogovinje, North Macedonia.
 It is a seat of the Bogovinje municipality.

 History

 Bogovinje is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
 The village had a total of 42 Christian households, 2 bachelors and 1 widow.

 According to the 1467-68 Ottoman defter, Bogovinje exhibits a majority Orthodox Christian Slavic anthroponomy, alongside a minority of names belonging to the Albanian onomastic sphere.

 Sports

 The village also has a stadium home to FK Drita called Stadion Bogovinje.

 Demographics

 As of the 2021 census, Bogovinje had 5,239 residents with the following ethnic composition: